timblack1/repo-filter/README.md

 The application has a light mode and a dark mode, which you can toggle between by clicking on the toggle button.
 Your preference is saved and persists between page refreshes.

+An example of this application is deployed at https://repo-filter.alwaysreformed.com/.

 ## Installation & Startup

 To install and run this application: